MattDahEpic/california-midasapi/README.md

 Thank you to the CEC for providing example code at https://github.com/morganmshep/MIDAS-Python-Repository

 ## Projects using this library
+[ha-midas](https://github.com/MattDahEpic/ha-midas): A Home Assistant integration to expose MIDAS rate data to your smart home

 If you have a project using this library, we'd love to hear about it!
 Let us know and we'll add it to this list.